Concept2vec: Metrics for Evaluating Quality of Embeddings for Ontological Concepts: Evaluation Scenarios

 \paragraph{ \textbf{Semantic transition distance}} The inspiration for this metric comes from \cite{word2vec1,word2vec2}, where Mikolov demonstrated that capital cities and their corresponding countries follow the same distance.
 We introduce this metric relying on an objective assessment.
 This metric considers the relational axioms (i.e. \texttt{rdfs:domain} and \texttt{rdfs:range}) in a knowledge graph.
 Assume that the concept $c_i$ is asserted as the domain of the property $p_i$ and the concept $c_j$ is asserted as its range.
 It is expected that the sum of the embeddings of the $c_i$ and $p_i$ conducts to the embeddings of the concept $c_j$.
 In other words, the transition distance denoted by $Tr$ measures the similarity (e.g. cosine similarity) of the destination embedding $V_{c_j}$ and the conducted point (via $V_{c_i}+V_{p_j}$), formally expressed as:

-\paragraph{Experimental Study} For this task, we selected 12 object properties from the DBpedia ontology along with their corresponding domain and range concepts.
+\paragraph{Experimental Study} For this task, we selected 12 relations (i.e., object properties) from the DBpedia ontology along with their corresponding domain and range concepts.
 Then, we measured the transition distances which are reported in Table \ref{tab:relation}.
-The comparative results show that the skip-gram model particularly on Wikipedia outperforms the others.
+The comparative results show that the GloVe model trained on Wikipedia outperforms the others.
 Interestingly, the transition distance is very high for the properties which have the shared concepts in the domain and range positions.